mbensmida/sphinx-poc/docs/Manage-Documents.rst

 5. Select the users/spaces to which you want to share the document.

-.. tip:: After selecting at least one user, the share button becomes clickable even without precising a permission.
+.. tip:: After selecting at least one user, the share button becomes enabled even without precising a permission.

 6. Select the permission: you can choose either can view |view| or can edit |edit|: